peytonju/team-5-spryntax/README.md

      * Manual testing different aspect ratios of the site, adjusting the font size to fit inline.

 4. Save user data in a database as long as they are logged in
   * Unit Test
-  * Test if it successfully connects to the database and can store and get values
+    * Test if it successfully connects to the database, can store, and get values.
   * Validation Test
     * Ensure people are able to log in with valid email and password and are not able to log in with invalid email and password.
-    * Additionally users should not be able to sign up for an account with a username that already exists
+    * Additionally users should not be able to sign up for an account with a username that already exists.
   * Integration Test
     * When run together is username and id stored in sessions
   * System Test